Roofing & Solar Services in Edgewood, NM

 Do I need impact-rated shingles for East Mountain hail?

 East Mountain hail is less frequent than in the valley but tends to be larger when it does hit — pea-to-marble size during summer storms.
-Class 4 impact-rated shingles cost 10–15% more but qualify for an insurance premium discount in most NM homeowner policies.
-Call your carrier before the estimate to verify your discount.
+Class 4 impact-rated shingles cost more up front, and per the New Mexico Office of Superintendent of Insurance, some insurers offer discounts for homeowners with impact-resistant roofing.
+Call your carrier before the estimate to see whether yours does.

 Should I do anything special for wildfire risk?